decoch/pubsub-cli/README.md

 Still developing

-## pubsub
+## pubsub-cli

-pubsub is a command line tool for Google Cloud Pub/Sub.
+pubsub-cli is a command line tool for Google Cloud Pub/Sub.

 Easy to create subscriptions can be confirmed.